Stress and Fertility

 - Note: exercise typically doesn’t correct poor internal blood flow.
 When you exercise your vessels will widen to take the extra blood flow required.
 But when you are finished, they pretty well go back to where they were.
 You have to deal with this at a more fundamental organ level.

 Without Good Blood Flow You Cannot Fill Your Fertility Cup

-In Chinese medicine theory to conceive and carry a healthy baby to term your fertility cup needs to be full.
+In Chinese medicine theory to conceive and carry a healthy baby to term your health needs to be strong.

 Good blood flow is required for this.